Week 14 NFL score predictions: A guide to best games, more

 Darren Woodson and Tedy Bruschi discuss why the Patriots will come out on top over the Dolphins.

-Cameron Wolfe's pick: It's expected to be in the low-80s with plenty of humidity in Miami for Sunday's game.
+Cameron Wolfe's pick: It's expected to be in the low 80s with plenty of humidity in Miami for Sunday's game.
 Multiple Patriots, including Brady, have noted how the heat and humidity have played a factor in their recent struggles (1-4) in South Florida vs. the Dolphins.
 But this Dolphins team is banged up, has struggled to consistently move the ball on offense and is expected to be without Howard.
 The Patriots are likely tired of hearing about their struggles in Miami.
 Patriots 38, Dolphins 13

 FPI win projection: NE, 75.7 percent.
 The Patriots have now been favored 17 straight times against the Dolphins by FPI dating back to 2010, their longest streak against any opponent in FPI's dataset (since 2008).
-The Patriots' chances at a first round bye could swing by 35 percent this week (84 percent with a win, 49 percent with a loss), the most of any team.
+The Patriots' chances at a first-round bye could swing by 35 percent this week (84 percent with a win, 49 percent with a loss), the most of any team.

 What to watch for in fantasy: Stephon Gilmore is playing at a high level this season, and New England has allowed the sixth-fewest fantasy points to perimeter receivers during the past month.
 DeVante Parker was already a desperation flex, so this matchup should lock him onto either your bench or waivers.
 Read more.